-In 2015, Odenkirk reprised the character he originated on the hit drama Breaking Bad, playing the title role in AMC's Better Call Saul, which has earned him two Critics' Choice TV Awards, three Emmy® and Golden Globe® nominations, and two SAG Award nominations.
-Season 4 of Better Call Saul is due to premiere in summer 2018.
+In 2015, Bob Odenkirk reprised the character he originated on the hit drama Breaking Bad, playing the title role in AMC's Better Call Saul, which has earned him three Critics' Choice TV Awards, four Emmy® nominations and three Golden Globe and SAG Award nominations.
+Season five of Better Call Saul is slated to premiere in 2020.
 Odenkirk also serves as a producer.

 For his work on Saturday Night Live, Odenkirk garnered an Emmy® Award for "Outstanding Writing in a Variety or Music Program" in 1989.
 The "Motivational Speaker" sketch Odenkirk wrote for his friend Chris Farley, which originated at Second City in Chicago, was recently named by Rolling Stone magazine as the best SNL sketch of all time.
 In 1993, Odenkirk earned another Emmy® Award for writing on The Ben Stiller Show.

-In 2016, Odenkirk was seen in the four-part sketch show With Bob and David, which he starred in and executive produced with David Cross.
-Later, he was most recently seen in Girlfriend’s Day on Netflix, which he also wrote; No Activity on CBS All Access; and Steven Spielberg’s The Post, alongside Meryl Streep and Tom Hanks.
+In 2016, Odenkirk was seen in the 4-part sketch show With Bob and David, which he starred in and executive produced with David Cross.
+Recent credits include Charlize Theron and Seth Rogen’s Long Shot; Girlfriend’s Day for Netflix, which he also wrote; No Activity for CBS All Access; and Steven Spielberg’s Oscar-nominated The Post alongside Meryl Streep and Tom Hanks.

-In June 2018, Odenkirk loaned his voice to Disney Pixar's Incredibles 2.
-He is also teaming up with STXfilms to develop, produce, and star in the action thriller Nobody, and is currently in development on the FX miniseries Night of the Gun, based on the memoirs of late New York Times columnist David Carr.
+Odenkirk is also teaming up with writer Derek Kolstad (John Wick film series) and director Ilya Naishuller (Hardcore Henry) to develop, produce and star in the action thriller Nobody, and is currently in development on the FX miniseries Night of the Gun, based on the memoirs of late New York Times columnist David Carr.